 Other Fruits That Are Toxic For Your Dog

-Besides cherries, there are some other fruits and veggies that you should keep away from the pets.
-Here are some of them.
+Besides cherries, there are some other fruits and veggies that you should keep away from pets:

-If you’re an avo toast kind of morning person, you should keep the fruit away from your furry friend.
+If you’re an ‘avocado toast’ kind of morning person, you should keep the fruit away from your furry friend.
 While avocados have a host of health benefits for you, they’re unsafe for your dogs due to the presence of a compound called persin.

 It can induce diarrhea and vomiting in dogs.

 Regardless of a dog’s breed or age, grapes are toxic for them.
-If your fridge is always stocked with grapes, make sure to keep your dog at bay because grapes can cause acute kidney failure.
+So if your fridge is always stocked with grapes, make sure to keep your dog at bay because grapes can cause acute kidney failure.

 Another fruit you need to hide from your dog is tomatoes.
 Although the ripened part is considerably safer for dogs, the green parts have solanine, a toxin.
 Upon ingestion, tomatoes can make your dog sick.